soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/prevent-email-from-being-marked-as-spam.md

 - **SFV:BLK** Indicates that the message was marked as spam because the sending address is on the recipient's Blocked Senders List.

 - **SFV:SKS** Indicates that the message was marked as spam prior to the content filter.
-This could include a transport rule marking the message as spam.
-Run a message trace to see if a transport rule triggered which may have set a high spam confidence level (SCL).
+This could include a mail flow rule (also known as a transport rule) marking the message as spam.
+Run a message trace to see if a mail flow rule triggered which may have set a high spam confidence level (SCL).

 - **SFV:SKB** Indicates that the message was marked as spam because it matched a block list in the spam filter policy.